CodeMasterChef/code-push-demo/README.md

 or

-`code-push app add MyApp ios react-native'
+`code-push app add MyApp ios react-native`

 If you had registed a application in Mobile Center, we need to enable CodePush feature on website: